The island’s hub for horse racing, and more.

 Located in the northern part of the eastern region, Canóvanas is technically part of the San Juan metropolitan statistical area.
 Its location makes it an easy day trip (only about 30 minutes from Old San Juan), or as a stopping point along the way from the capital to Río Grande and the natural beauty of El Yunque, the island’s famed rainforest park, the beaches of Luquillo, and much more.

 Things to Do

-The Hipodromo el Camarero is the center of horse racing in Puerto Rico.
-Catch the excitement during regularly scheduled events, Thursdays thru Sundays, when the track comes alive with racing enthusiasts, entertainment and other more.
+The Hipódromo Camarero is the center of horse racing in Puerto Rico.
+Catch the excitement during regularly scheduled events, Thursdays thru Sundays, when the track comes alive with racing enthusiasts, entertainment, and more.

 The Casa Museo Jesús T. Piñero, located on highway PR-3, was the home of the first Puerto Rican governor appointed by the U.S. government.
 The museum documents the lives of the governor and his family, as well as his political career.
 Visitors can enjoy historic photographs and beautiful gardens.
 There are also cultural events hosted there.

 Whether you forgot to pack something or are in search of retail therapy, the Outlet Mall at Route 66 offers 100 stores, including brands like Calvin Klein, Guess, Nautica, and more.
 The mall doubles as a local favorite for family fun, including a movie theater, carousel, arcade, bowling center, and more.